-Basel III requires the implementation of certain loss absorbent criteria under certain non-viability circumstances, as set out in the Basel III Accord ("Loss Absorption PONV Requirements").
+Basel III requires the implementation of certain loss absorbent criteria under certain non-viability circumstances, as set out in the Basel III Accord.

-South African Implementation of Basel III
+South African implementation of Basel III

-The amended Regulations Relating to Banks came into operation on 1 January 2013 and provide, among other things, for the partial implementation of the Basel III Accord in South Africa and the requirements with which specified categories of Capital Instruments must comply in order for the proceeds of the issue thereof to rank as Tier 2 Capital or Additional Tier 1 Capital.
+The amended Regulations Relating to Banks came into operation on 1 January 2013 and provide, among other things, for the partial implementation of the Basel III Accord in South Africa and the requirements with which specified categories of Capital Instruments must comply in order for the proceeds of the issue thereof to rank as tier 2 capital or additional tier 1 capital.
+These amended Regulations Relating to Banks were further amended, with effect from 1 April 2015, by Government Notice No R. 261 published in Government Gazette No. 38616, dated 27 March 2015.